Chelsea-Dover/introToFrontEnd/Day_5/labs/all_zens.md

 [zen mockup](https://goo.gl/Up3uym)

-The colors used in the mockup are:
+The colors used in the mockup:

 * #fff
 * #004F2D